thegreekdirectory/listings/README.md

 ---

 ## Listing Tiers & Features
+### Note: Tier info is subject to change, and tiers are currently not being used but they will be in the near future.
+The logic has been kept for the future.
 | Feature | FREE | VERIFIED | FEATURED | PREMIUM |
 |---|---|---|---|---|
 | Basic info (name, address, contact) | ✅ | ✅ | ✅ | ✅ |